electronsandstuff/vscode-bmad/README.md

 ## Contributing

 If there is a feature you would like to see implemented, or you notice a problem with the current package please leave us a note in the issues tab on Github.
-Please leave as much details as possible and screenshots if possible (especially if it is a syntax highlighting problem).
+Please leave as much detail as possible and screenshots where appropriate (especially if it is a syntax highlighting problem).
 All feedback is appreciated!